Shopify Adds “CHLOE” Artificial Intelligence Chatbot

 Chloe is an artificial intelligence system that automates customer service and sales routines by using Policy Graphs, NLP (Natural Language Processing) and Machine Learning to answer repetitive questions.

-By building up a library of stock answers to these questions a chatbot can direct users to the correct destination or give them essential pre purchase information.
+By building up a library of stock answers to these questions a chatbot can direct users to the correct destination or give them essential pre-purchase information.

 It's not just Shopify that is taking up the challenge.
 Zendesk already uses the technology and Magento and Wordpress are also in the works so expect a flurry of activity in this field as other eCommerce providers provide integration tools.

 Recently I've come across several websites offering “live chat” that reply to your questions in stilted canned response mode.
-It's clear that they are bots and by the time you get to the “send an enquiry” stage you've pretty much given up with the site.
+It's clear that they are bots and by the time you get to the “send an enquiry” stage you've pretty much given up on the site.
 Technology that doesn't work is worse than none at all.

 Here's what you can expect from the new App:

 - Voice powered interface that enables users to talk to system

 - Allowing visitor access to your products/services while on the go

 - Answering questions in natural language about specific products/services such as “Where can I find your latest catalogues?” or “What’s your nearest store location?”